 The Small Council

 The Small Council is an advisory group that serves the reigning king.
 The head of the council is the Hand of the King, who holds the king's proxy when he is not in attendance.
-The Small Council of King Robert Baratheon is also comprised of his brother, Renly Baratheon who serves as Master of Laws; Petyr Baelish, Master of the Coin; Varys, a eunuch spymaster known as the court's "Master of Whisperers" and Grand Maester Pycelle.
+The Small Council of King Joffrey Baratheon includes holdovers from his father's day: Petyr Baelish, Master of the Coin; Varys, a eunuch spymaster known as the court's "Master of Whisperers"; and Grand Maester Pycelle.

 The Dothraki are a nomadic band of horse lords who live in Essos on the plains beyond the Free Cities.
 They travel in packs known as khalasars; the leader of each band is known as a khal.
 Dothraki fulfill their needs by force – raiding parties supply the food and slaves each khalasar requires; there is no word in the Dothraki language for "thank you."
 A khal's strength can be determined by the length of his hair – khals cut their hair only after defeat.
 Although the Dothraki travel constantly, they do have one permanent city, Vaes Dothrak.
 The city exists without walls and is ruled by the dosh khaleen, the widows of fallen khals.
 Visitors in the city are forbidden to draw swords.